European market leader in steel full displacement trawlers

 Slow down… and start living!
 Is the motto of Linssen Yachts.

-Although Linssen’s main market is Europe – Linssen builds and sells around 70 motor yachts between 30 – 50 feet a year.
-Since 2000/2001 several of their trawlers have been exported to North America and still cruise around the extensive waterways.
+Although Linssen’s main market is Europe - Linssen builds and sells around 70 motor yachts between 30 – 50 feet a year - since 2000/2001 several of their trawlers motor yachts have been exported to North America and still cruise around the extensive waterways.
 Now, Discovery Yachts has been Linssen’s importer for several years.

 Visit Michael and Beth at the following boat shows:

-- Seattle Boats Afloat Boat Show September 12 to 15 for the Linssen Grand Sturdy 40.0 Sedan. www.boatsafloatshow.com
+- Seattle Boats Afloat Boat Show September 12 to 15 with a display booth no 101. www.boatsafloatshow.com

 - Trawler Fest Baltimore MD September 26 to 28 for the Linssen Grand Sturdy 35.0 Sedan. www.passagemaker.com/trawlerfest/trawlerfest-baltimore-2019.